John-R-Wallace-NOAA/JRWToolBox/README.md

 https://stackoverflow.com/questions/10586652/r-preserve-order-when-using-matching-operators-in

 - gitHub_SHA() shows the current (full) SHA for a given repo.
-A call is also given that can be used to revert back to that Commit in the future:
+A call is also given that can be used to revert back to that commit in the future:

       gitHub_SHA("John-R-Wallace/R-ToolBox")